 If your health is below average and you have significant pre-existing health conditions, then you may not be able to qualify for the immediate death benefit plan.
 You would then be eligible for the guaranteed acceptance life insurance plans.

 The guaranteed acceptance life insurance plans are identical to immediate death benefit plans, but these policies might not pay the full death benefit if you pass away from natural causes in the first two years of the policy.
 If you do, then your family receives all the premiums to be paid with 10% interest.

-Your family is not restricted to a single funeral home with the burial insurance policy.
+Your family is not restricted to a single funeral home with a Burial insurance policy.
 All the decisions are up to your family on how and where your funeral should be held.
-With the flexible payment plans, the burial insurance offers some of the best perks for its policyholders.
+With the flexible payment plans, the Burial insurance offers some of the best perks for its policyholders.